Parkinson-NP/MIE-2024/README.md

 download-antismash-databases
 conda deactivate
 ```
 *antiSMASH* denotes the environment name (customizable), while *antismash* indicates the necessary package to Bioconda. antiSMASH is not installed in the same environment as MIE-2024 to allow use of other antiSMASH integrations with possible dependency clashes.
-Alternative installation methods are detailed in the official antiSMASH guide: <https://docs.antismash.secondarymetabolites.org/#how-to-use-antismash-local-installation>
+Alternative installation methods are detailed in the [official antiSMASH guide](https://docs.antismash.secondarymetabolites.org/#how-to-use-antismash-local-installation)

 # Use Instructions
 ## 1. Filtering BLAST-P Results